How to do it the 500 Year Old German Beer Way

 Know your pilsener from your lager

 Finally, you must learn the different types of beer in Germany.
 Here’s a smattering of the major groups: Pilsner is pale yellow lager, with a spicy, floral finish.
-It was actually born in what is now the Czech Republic – Helles, its Germany relation, is a much less hoppy creature.
 If there’s a goat on the label you’ve probably got a bottle of Bock in your hand.
 Toasty, bready and more than a little sweet, its traditionally served in the springtime.

 Among the heavier, stronger beers are Doppelbock and Eisbock.
 You can usually determine these heavy-hitters by their names, which tend to end with the suffix “-ator”.
 Dunkel is a brown, malty, nutty lager that originates from Bavaria.
 Schwarzbier might look dark – its name translates to “black beer” – but its strength generally hovers at a rather tame 5% ABV.
 And lastly, Rauchbier is made with malt that’s been smoked over the flames of a beechwood fire.
 Like coriander, people either love it or hate it.
 There is no middle ground.